pusher/feeds-client-js/README.md

 ### `feed.subscribe`

 Subscribe to reveive new items published to `feed`.
-A subscription can be resumed from some previously seen event by providing a `lastEventId`, or can be initiated with some initial state by providing a `tailSize`.
+A subscription can be resumed from some previously seen item by providing a `lastEventId`, or can be initiated with some initial state by providing a `tailSize`.
 Private feeds require `READ` permission – see [auth docs](TODO).
 Takes a single options object with the following properties.

-- `lastEventId`: [optional] retrieve every item published after `lastEventId`, and then live events as they happen
+- `lastEventId`: [optional] retrieve every item published after `lastEventId`, and then live items as they are published

-- `tailSize`: [optional] if this parameter is provided, then the most recent `tailSize` events will be retrieved, followed by live events as they happen (`lastEventId` takes precedence if both are provided)
+- `tailSize`: [optional] if this parameter is provided, then the most recent `tailSize` items will be retrieved, followed by live items as they are published (`lastEventId` takes precedence if both are provided)

 - `onOpending`: [optional] callback to fire when the subscription is opening

 - `onOpen`: [optional] callback to fire when the subscription is open

-- `onEvent`: [optional] callback to handle events, takes each event as a parameter
+- `onItem`: [optional] callback to handle items, takes each item as a parameter

 - `onEnd`: [optional] callback to fire when the subscription ends normally